AdityaSenpai/Videovision/README.md

 - The output video will be in MP4 format and will have the same frame rate as the input video.

 # Disclaimer

-you can edit a minimum amount of images through this free api, you can get the paid one if you have a big file
+With this free API, you can edit a limited number of images.
+If you have a large number of files, you can purchase the paid version of the API